nasa/Common-Metadata-Repository/resources/docs/1000-architecture.md

 ### Over-arching Principles

-This project has been implemented to keep APIs, services, general system-level capabilities, and underlying functionality very cleaning separated.
+This project has been implemented to keep APIs, services, general system-level capabilities, and underlying functionality very cleanly separated.
 No mixing of concepts.
 No over-loading of responsibilities.

 This is accomplished in the mind through discipline, as well as socially by